 The nest is a half-saucer of loosely woven twigs, stuck together and cemented to the chimney wall with the bird’s glue-like saliva.
 Both parents independently contribute to the nest: they break off small twigs with their feet while flying through branches, then return to the nest site with the twigs in their bills.
 The completed nest measures 2–3 inches from front to back, 4 inches wide, and 1 inch deep.

 Chimney Swifts spend their lives airborne, except when they are roosting or on the nest.
 They perform aerial courtship displays within 2 weeks of arriving on their North American breeding grounds, forming monogamous pairs for the season.
 In one of the best known displays, two birds fly close together, calling; first the rear bird and then the leader snaps its wings into a V-shape and the two glide together in a downward curve.
 Unmated birds roost together in large flocks, sometimes even in a chimney occupied by a nesting pair.
 Often an unmated helper may assist a breeding pair with rearing the young.
 After the young fledge, small groups of parents and young from several chimneys join larger staging flocks in bigger chimneys nearby.
 At the end of summer they gather into large groups to migrate to South America.
 During migration, as many as 10,000 swifts may circle in a tornado-like flock at dusk and funnel into a roosting chimney to spend the night.
 The lives of these widespread urban birds are surprisingly unstudied, because of their inaccessible nesting and roosting sites and their aerial lifestyle.Back to top

-Chimney Swifts have been in a long-term, rangewide decline of about 2.2 percent per year from 1966–2010, with declines evident in 35 of 43 states and provinces, according to the North American Breeding Bird Survey.
-This annual rate corresponds to a cumulative decline of 65 percent.
-There are still an estimated 7.8 million Chimney Swifts in the global breeding population, according to Partners in Flight, with 99 percent breeding in the U.S., 1 percent breeding in Canada, and none that breed or winter in Mexico.
-Chimney Swifts rate a 12 out of 20 on the Continental Concern Score; they are on the 2012 Watch List and are considered a Common Bird in Steep Decline.
+Chimney Swifts have been in a long-term, range-wide decline of about 2% per year between 1966 and 2019, resulting in a cumulative decline of 67%, according to the North American Breeding Bird Survey.
+Partners in Flight estimates a global breeding population of 8.8 million and rates them 13 out of 20 on the Continental Concern Score.
+If their decline continues at the present rate, their numbers will be halved in 27 years.
+Chimney Swift are included Yellow Watch List for birds most at risk of extinction without significant conservation actions to reverse declines and reduce threats.
 Chimney Swifts probably became much more numerous with European settlement and the building of millions of chimneys.
-But traditional brick chimneys are now deteriorating and modern chimneys tend to be unsuitable for nest sites.
+But traditional brick chimneys are now deteriorating, and modern chimneys tend to be unsuitable for nest sites.
 Adding to the problem, some homeowners now cap their unused chimneys.
 Chimney cleaning during the nesting season can inadvertently destroy nests and kill swifts.
 Logging of old-growth forests can reduce the availability of natural nest sites.
 To prevent further decline, people may need to preserve existing chimneys or create new structures specifically for swift nesting; designs can be downloaded from the North American Chimney Swift Nest Site Research Project.Back to top